Payroll Integration Overview

 Gusto

 Integration via reporting sync.
-Contributions are flagged per employee per pay period.
-Year-end reporting data flows directly into Gusto's W-2 preparation.
+Contributions are flagged per employee per pay period and flow through to year-end W-2 wage exclusion.

 QuickBooks

 Integration via export/import workflow.
-Manual year-end reporting is supported if full API integration is not available for your QuickBooks edition.
+Manual year-end reconciliation is supported if full API integration is not available for your QuickBooks edition.

-- If total contributions are within the $5,250 limit, the amount is excluded from Boxes 1, 3, and 5
+- Contributions within the $5,250 limit are excluded from Boxes 1, 3, and 5 — they simply do not appear in taxable wages

-- If total contributions exceed $5,250, the excess must be included as taxable wages in Boxes 1, 3, and 5
+- If total Section 127 contributions exceed $5,250 in a calendar year, the excess must be included as taxable wages in Boxes 1, 3, and 5

 Year-End Compliance Checklist